-the parameters $\mu$ and $\lambda$ have to be choosen according to the sparsity structure of the signal and the noise level of the measurements.
+the parameters $\mu,\lambda>0$ have to be chosen according to the sparsity structure of the signal and the noise level of the measurements.
 In our tests the signals are $(s=4, \sigma=20)$-sparse with $N=30$ blocks each of dimension $n=100$.
 The support is drawn uniformly at random and the entries are i.i.d.\ real numbers drawn from a standard normal distribution.
-Figure~\ref{fig:HiLassoCalibration} shows the percentage of recovered signals for different values of the parameters $\mu$ and $\lambda$ of the {\HiLasso} algorithm and different numbers $m$ of noiseless Gaussian measurements.
+Fig.~\ref{fig:HiLassoCalibration} shows the percentage of recovered signals for different values of the parameters $\mu$ and $\lambda$ of the {\HiLasso} algorithm and different numbers $m$ of noiseless Gaussian measurements.
 For each combination of $\mu$ and $\lambda$ the algorithm is tested for $30$ signals.
 A signal is recovered if it deviates by less than $10^{-5}$ in Euclidean norm from the original signal.

-We observe for a number of measurements $m$ between $300$--$350$ that choosing non-zero values for both parameters yields recoveries while setting one parameter to zero, corresponding to standard $\ell_1$-regularisation and mixed $\ell_1/\ell_2$-norm regularisation, does not.
+We observe for a number of measurements $m$ between $300$--$350$ that choosing non-zero values for both parameters yields recoveries while setting one parameter to zero, corresponding to standard $\ell_1$-regularization and mixed $\ell_1/\ell_2$-norm regularization, does not.

-For the numerics of Figure~\ref{fig:samplingComplexityGaussSignals} and Figure~\ref{fig:samplingComplexityGauss} we choose the parameter $\mu=0.5$ and $\lambda=0.4$.
-This calibration point lies approximately in the center of the parameters for which recoveries are observed and is among the maximal points within the statistical error.
-In fact, using a couple of randomly selected further calibration points which appear reasonable form Figure~\ref{fig:HiLassoCalibration} yield the same results for Figure~\ref{fig:samplingComplexityGaussSignals} and Figure~\ref{fig:samplingComplexityGauss}.
+For the numerics of Fig.~\ref{fig:samplingComplexityGauss}, we have chosen the parameter $\mu=0.5$ and $\lambda=0.4$.
+This calibration point lies approximately in the centre of the parameters for which recoveries are observed and is among the maximal points within the statistical error.
+In fact, using a couple of randomly selected further calibration points which appear reasonable from Fig.~\ref{fig:HiLassoCalibration} yield the same results for Fig.~\ref{fig:samplingComplexityGauss}.